 - If your appeal request is accepted: We’ll review your appeal.

 - If the letter says your appeal request is invalid: You may need to submit more information or find other ways to get help.
 Learn what to do if your Marketplace appeal is invalid (PDF, 136 KB).

-In general, the Marketplace Appeals Center processes appeals in the order they come in.
-How long it takes for a decision usually depends on the issue you’re appealing and whether the Marketplace needs more documentation to confirm your eligibility.
+Generally, we process appeals in the order we get them.
+How long it takes for a decision usually depends on the issue you’re appealing, if your appeal is expedited, and whether you need to submit documents.

 - We’ll review your appeal, including the information the Marketplace uses to confirm your eligibility.

 - You may get a letter asking for more information, like a copy of a passport.
 Send these documents as soon as possible to help us decide your case quickly.